 Spotted St. John’s Wort

 Hypericum punctatum Lam. is the correct and accepted scientific name for the Spotted St. John’s Wort.
 It was named and described as such by Jean-Baptiste Pierre Antoine de Monet de Lamarck in Encyclopedie Methodique in 1797.

 As of 11-27-21 when this plant was last updated, Plants of the World Online lists 505 accepted species in the Hypericum genus.
 They are members of the plant family Hypericaceae with 6 genera.
-Those numbers could change periodically as updates are made.
+Those numbers could change periodically as updates are made by POWO.

 You just never know what you will find when you are looking for species of wildflowers to identify.
 I have been living back on the family farm since 2013 after a 26-year absence.
 I started getting more involved with wildflower ID a few years ago and I am constantly finding new species I hadn’t observed before.
 One of those species is the Hypericum punctatum (Spotted St. John’s Wort).
 I found it growing along the edge of where hay was baled in the southeast pasture where cows had not been grazing for a couple of years.